-1.7.2 Annual networking event of the German 6G Program
+2.7.2 Annual networking event of the German 6G Program

 In June 2023, the SNS ICE project attended the annual networking event of the German 6G Program.
-The event was organized by the 6G Platform project.
-Several national initiatives (e.g. France, Finland, The Netherlands, and of course Germany) and European initiatives (SNS, Hexa-X / Hexa-X-II) presented their programmes and there was as well a session specifically dedicated to national programmes in Europe.
+The event was organized by the 6G Platform project and a snapshot is provided in Figure 6.
+Several national initiatives (e.g. France, Finland, The Netherlands, and of course Germany) and European initiatives (SNS, Hexa-X / Hexa-X-II) presented their programmes and there was an additional session specifically dedicated to national programmes in Europe.
 It is also interesting to note that this event was co-located with the 2nd Germany - Japan Beyond 5G/6G Research Workshop.
 Other valuable insights gained from this event were on topics and internal organization of the national initiatives, especially for the German national initiative.
 The German national initiative has many individual projects within the programme and it was valuable to learn more about what these projects were doing.